Vincent and Franz

 By devout worshippers and married men alike

-Such bizarre story I have no reason to devise.
+Such a bizarre story I have no reason to devise.

 Who do you think was behind